Improving Robust Decisions with Data: Introduction

-When the data-revised set is a truth-accommodating refinement, in fact, a weaker notion of objective improvement can be guaranteed in \textit{all} decision problems.
-Theorem \ref{thm_improving_worst_case} shows that a truth-accommodating refinement guarantees the data-revised decision objectively improves upon the ex-ante certainty equivalent in all decision problems.
-In other words, if data is used to form a truth-accommodating refinement, then the DM will always receive an expected payoff under the true DGP higher than what they expect to get before observing any data.
+To summarize, all these results jointly provide three decision-theoretic justifications for accommodating the truth in data revision: (1) it is necessary for objective improvements, (2) it is sufficient in monotone decision problems; and (3) it provides a weaker but still useful guarantee in all decision problems.
+The paper then proceeds to develop practical methods that accommodate the truth in non-identical environments.

-As these results, collectively, show that truth-accommodating refinement is essential for objective improvement, this paper suggests the empirical distribution method and establishes that it accommodates the truth asymptotically almost surely (Theorem \ref{thm_asymptotic}).
+First, I show that the simple empirical distribution method accommodates the truth asymptotically almost surely (Theorem \ref{thm_asymptotic}).

 Additional concerns arise when considering data samples of bounded size.
-Accommodating the truth with a pre-specified probability requires drawing statistical inferences from independent but non-identical samples, which can sometimes be computationally challenging.
-Addressing this difficulty, I develop an easy-to-implement method, \textit{augmented i.i.d. test}, given by a simple augmentation to standard statistical inference (i.e., constructing confidence regions) from i.i.d. samples.
-Theorem \ref{thm_confident} shows that this method accommodates the truth with at least the required pre-specified probability.
-For a concrete illustration, Section \ref{Bernoulli} presents a Bernoulli model with ambiguous nuisance parameters and shows that the data-revised sets given by the augmented i.i.d. test are straightforward extensions of \textit{Wilson Confidence Intervals} \citep*{Wilson1927}.
+The standard finite-sample approach is to develop methods that accommodate the truth with a pre-specified probability.
+This entails making statistical inferences from independent but non-identical samples, which can be computationally challenging.
+To address this difficulty, I develop an easy-to-implement method, the \emph{augmented i.i.d. test}, which operates as a simple augmentation to the standard practice of constructing confidence regions from i.i.d. data.
+Theorem \ref{thm_confident} establishes that this method accommodates the truth with at least the required pre-specified probability.
+For a concrete illustration, Section \ref{Bernoulli} presents a Bernoulli model with ambiguous nuisance parameters and shows that the data-revised sets given by the augmented i.i.d. test are simple extensions of the \textit{Wilson Confidence Intervals} \citep{Wilson1927}.